A Robust Framework for Graph-based Two-Sample Tests Using Weights: Asymptotic null distribution

-When the sample size is small, we can obtain $p$-values for the test statistics by resampling from the permutation distribution.
-However, as the sample size increases, this becomes computationally prohibitive.
+The robust edge-count test statistics are computationally straightforward to calculate and their significance can be obtained via resampling from the permutation distribution.
+However, as the sample size increases, permutation becomes increasingly computationally prohibitive.
 To make the tests practical for modern data sets, we study the limiting distributions of the robust edge-count test statistics.